 Output styles let you capture settings for output in print, PDF, ePub, App Studio, Kindle, HTML5 Publications and EPS formats.
-You can use output styles when using the File > Print, File > Export as > PDF, File > Export as > iOS App, File > Export as > HTML5 Publication, File > Export as > EPS, File > Export as > ePub, and File > Export as > Kindle commands.
+You can use output styles when using the File > Print, File > Export as > PDF, File > Export as > iOS App, File > Export as > Android App, File > Export as > HTML5 Publication, File > Export as > EPS, File > Export as > ePub, and File > Export as > Kindle commands.
 QuarkXPress includes default settings for all output options, which can serve as a basis for you to customize according to need.
 Or, you can create output styles from scratch.